Back

 In chapter 3, "instead of cursing God", Job laments the night of his conception and the day of his birth; he longs for death, "but it does not come".

 Job's responses represent one of the most radical restatements of Israelite theology in the Hebrew Bible.
-He moves away from the pious attitude shown in the prologue, and begins to berate God for the disproportionate wrath against him.
+He moves away from the pious attitude shown in the prologue and begins to berate God for the disproportionate wrath against him.
 He sees God as, among others,

 Job then shifts his focus from the injustice that he himself suffers to God's governance of the world.
-He suggests that God does nothing to punish the wicked, who have taken advantage of the needy and the helpless, who in turn have been left to suffer the significant hardships inflicted on them.
+He suggests that God does nothing to punish the wicked, who have taken advantage of the needy and the helpless, who, in turn, have been left to suffer the significant hardships inflicted on them.

 God tells Eliphaz that he and the two other friends